wallacegsouza/templates/templates/spring-boot-web-tsuru/deploy-enviroment-configuration.md

 Before to create your new app, type `tsuru app-list <appname>` in terminal and if the there is no app with the name you intend to give to your app, type in terminal `tsuru app-create your-app-name java-8u152-zulu`.

 If you succeeded in creating your app you should be able to see something like te following message on your terminal: `git@10.131.189.70.nip.io:you-app.git`.
-Copy and save this link beacause you gonna need it in the next steps.
+Copy and save this git deploy url beacause you gonna need it in the next steps.

 ## 4. Bind Database Service